Lithium-ion battery: Electrolyte recycling

 Electrolyte recycling consists of two phases.
 The collection phase extracts the electrolyte from the spent Li-ion battery.
 This can be achieved through mechanical processes, distillation, freezing, solvent extraction, and supercritical fluid extraction.
 Due to the volatility, flammability, and sensitivity of the electrolyte, the collection process poses a greater difficulty than the collection process for other components of a Li-ion battery.
 The next phase consists of separation/electrolyte regeneration.
 Separation consists of isolating the individual components of the electrolyte.
 This approach is often used for the direct recovery of the Li salts from the organic solvents.
 In contrast, regeneration of the electrolyte aims to preserve the electrolyte composition by removing impurities which can be achieved through filtration methods.

-The recycling of the electrolytes, which consists 10–15 wt.% of the Li-ion battery, provides both an economic and environmental benefits.
+The recycling of the electrolytes, which consists 10–15 wt.% of the Li-ion battery, provides both economic and environmental benefits.
 These benefits include the recovery of the valuable Li-based salts and the prevention of hazardous compounds, such as volatile organic compounds (VOCs) and carcinogens, being released into the environment.

-Compared to electrode recycling, less focus is placed on recycling the electrolyte of Li-ion batteries which can be attributed to lower economic benefits and greater process challenges.
+Compared to electrode recycling, less focus is placed on recycling the electrolyte of Li-ion batteries due to lower economic benefits and greater process challenges.
 Such challenges can include the difficulty associated with recycling different electrolyte compositions, removing side products accumulated from electrolyte decomposition during its runtime, and removal of electrolyte adsorbed onto the electrodes.
 Due to these challenges, current pyrometallurgical methods of Li-ion battery recycling forgo electrolyte recovery, releasing hazardous gases upon heating.
 However, due to high energy consumption and environmental impact, future recycling methods are being directed away from this approach.

 Human rights impact

 Extraction of raw materials for lithium-ion batteries may present dangers to local people, especially land-based indigenous populations.

 Cobalt sourced from the Democratic Republic of the Congo is often mined by workers using hand tools with few safety precautions, resulting in frequent injuries and deaths.
 Pollution from these mines has exposed people to toxic chemicals that health officials believe to cause birth defects and breathing difficulties.
 Human rights activists have alleged, and investigative journalism reported confirmation, that child labor is used in these mines.

 A study of relationships between lithium extraction companies and indigenous peoples in Argentina indicated that the state may not have protected indigenous peoples' right to free prior and informed consent, and that extraction companies generally controlled community access to information and set the terms for discussion of the projects and benefit sharing.

-Development of the Thacker Pass lithium mine in Nevada, USA has met with protests and lawsuits from several indigenous tribes who have said they were not provided free prior and informed consent and that the project threatens cultural and sacred sites.
+Development of the Thacker Pass lithium mine in Nevada, USA has been met with protests and lawsuits from several indigenous tribes who have said they were not provided free prior and informed consent and that the project threatens cultural and sacred sites.
 Links between resource extraction and missing and murdered indigenous women have also prompted local communities to express concerns that the project will create risks to indigenous women.
 Protestors have been occupying the site of the proposed mine since January, 2021.